 Northeast Delhi violence: Death toll climbs to seven

+The identity of the other deceased is yet to be ascertained.
+Among those injured, two people, including a minor who suffered gunshot injuries and were referred to other hospitals in the city from the Jag Pravesh Chandra Hospital.

+They were identified as Danish, 12, and 30-year-old Zulfikar, the authorities said.
+The others, who were brought to the hospital, were discharged while 14 were referred to either GTB Hospital or Lok Nayak Jai Prakash (LNJP) Hospital.

-Till Monday, authorities had said at least four people, including Lal, were killed in the violence.
-They said that the death toll has increased to seven on Tuesday.
+Till Monday, authorities had said at least four people, including the head constable, were killed in the violence.
+They said that the death toll has risen to seven on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)